-Richard Carter FCD is a tetrapod of the order Primates, and runs the Friends of Charles Darwin website.
+Richard Carter FCD is a European tetrapod of the order Primates, and runs the Friends of Charles Darwin website.
 He lives in a former farmhouse in the Yorkshire Pennines, where he fights a losing battle against the highly adapted molluscs in his garden.

 During his childhood, Richard's parents, both of whom were also primates, encouraged his interest in the natural world.
 This led to a wider interest in science.
 Between seemingly endless ale binges, which helped him to develop the magnificent physique that he retains to this day, he somehow managed to scrape a Natural Sciences degree at Durham University (1982–1986).
 The main subjects covered during the degree were physics, the history and philosophy of science, and scientific archaeology.
 His career has lain in ruins ever since.